RitikaAnand22/Chocolate--factory--Revenue-Analysis/README.md

 ## 📊 Project Overview
 This project showcases an **interactive Power BI dashboard** built to analyze the sales performance of a chocolate manufacturing company.
 The dashboard provides insights into **revenue trends, product performance, regional contribution, and salesperson effectiveness**, enabling data-driven business decisions.
+This project showcases a  **data modelling**  for setting up tables, relationships, calculations, and access to analytics scenarios.
 ---

 ## 🎯 Business Problem
 Stakeholders needed a centralized analytics solution to: